davidyuan666/SyncClip/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Contact

-For more information, please contact wu.xiguanghua2014@gmail.com.
+For more information, please contact wu.xiguanghua2014@gmail.com